Tin Machine (album): Release and promotion

 The cover artwork for Tin Machine depicts the four band members in dark suits, which Spitz describes as giving them a look of "a gang of clean-cut bankers".
 Bowie grew a goatee during this time—a first in his career—which Spitz states polarised audiences.
 When promoting the album, Bowie made it clear to interviewers that the band were a democratic unit, with Pegg calling it the mindset of "anyone wanting to interview David would get the rest of the band as well".
 This move would be written off by critics as a publicity stunt by an artist who is unsure of what he wanted to do next.
 Bowie commented in 1999: "I think the context annoyed and angered, and really gave the critics the excuse they needed to humiliate somebody, which is what they really look for more than anything else."

 Upon hearing of Tin Machine and the album, Bowie's label EMI America Records were perplexed.
 Tim Palmer told Buckley that the label were eager for another Let's Dance best-seller and confused regarding Bowie's new direction.
 The label were unsure of how to market the album, so they attached stickers to the cover informing potential buyers that it was Bowie's new project.
 Nevertheless, EMI America released Tin Machine on 22 May 1989, issuing different LP and CD formats, with the catalogue numbers MTLS 1044 and CDP 7919902, respectively.
 At the time of release, the album sold well initially, peaking at number three on the UK Albums Chart, three places higher than Never Let Me Down, and number 28 on the US Billboard Top Pop Albums chart.
 It also reached the top-ten in Norway and Sweden, although sales decreased quickly.
 According to Dave Thompson, it spent a total of nine weeks on the UK chart.
 Short-term sales of Tin Machine were estimated to have been between 200,000 and 1,000,000 copies within a few years.

 Tin Machine was accompanied by the release of three singles.
 The first, "Under the God" backed by "Sacrifice Yourself", was released in June 1989 and peaked at number 51 in the UK.
 It also enjoyed heavy airplay on MTV and American radio stations.
-The second, the title track backed by a live cover of Dylan's "Maggie's Farm" by Dylan, was released in September 1989 and peaked at number 48 in the UK.
+The second, the title track backed by a live cover of Dylan's "Maggie's Farm", was released in September 1989 and peaked at number 48 in the UK.
 The third and final single, an edit of "Prisoner of Love" backed by a live version of "Baby Can Dance", was released the following month and failed to chart.